iknowzxc/Cores-VeeR-EH2/README.md

 * `exec.log` shows instruction trace with GPR updates.
 * `trace_port.csv` contains a log of the trace port.

-When `debug=1` is provided, a vcd file `sim.vcd` is created and can be browsed by gtkwave or similar waveform viewers.
+When `debug=1` is provided, a fsdb file `tb_top.fsdb` is created and can be browsed by gtkwave or similar waveform viewers.

 You can re-execute simulation using: `./obj_dir/Vtb_top` or `make -f $RV_ROOT/tools/Makefile verilator`